7.2 Dementia, Alzheimer's, and Behavior Responses

 Key Takeaways

-- Dementia is a long-term decline in memory, thinking, judgment, communication, or function; Alzheimer's disease is one common cause.
+- Dementia is a long-term decline in memory, thinking, judgment, communication, or function; Alzheimer's disease is the most common cause, accounting for roughly 60 to 80 percent of cases.

-- Behavior often communicates an unmet need such as pain, fear, hunger, toileting need, boredom, overstimulation, or confusion.
+- Behavior is communication of an unmet need such as pain, fear, hunger, a toileting need, boredom, overstimulation, or sundowning.

-- Safe dementia care uses routine, simple cues, validation, redirection, calm body language, and a low-stimulation environment.
+- Safe dementia care uses routine, simple one-step cues, validation, redirection, calm body language, and a low-stimulation environment instead of arguing with the disease.

-- A CNA reports sudden changes, unsafe wandering, new aggression, swallowing problems, falls, pain cues, or behavior that does not match the resident's usual pattern.
+- A CNA reports sudden changes, unsafe wandering or exit-seeking, new aggression, swallowing problems, falls, and pain cues that do not match the resident's usual pattern.

 Dementia Care Looks for the Need Behind the Behavior

-Dementia is a general term for a decline in memory, thinking, communication, judgment, and function that interferes with daily life.
-Alzheimer's disease is a common cause of dementia, but not the only one.
-Some residents have vascular dementia, Lewy body dementia, Parkinson disease dementia, frontotemporal dementia, or mixed causes.
-The nurse aide does not diagnose the type.
+Dementia is an umbrella term for a progressive decline in memory, thinking, communication, judgment, and function that interferes with daily life.
+Alzheimer's disease is the most common cause, accounting for roughly 60 to 80 percent of dementia cases.
+Other causes include vascular dementia (from strokes), Lewy body dementia (with visual hallucinations and movement changes), Parkinson disease dementia, and frontotemporal dementia.
+The nurse aide never diagnoses the type.
 The aide follows the care plan and observes how the condition affects daily care.

 Dementia is usually gradual.
-A resident may forget recent events, repeat questions, misplace items, lose track of time, have trouble finding words, resist bathing, wander, or become more upset in the evening.
-Memory loss is only one part.
-Judgment, safety awareness, swallowing, toileting, sleep, and emotional control may also change.
-A resident may still have strengths, preferences, humor, faith, memories, and skills that should be respected.
+A resident may forget recent events, repeat questions, misplace items, lose track of time, struggle to find words, resist bathing, wander, or grow more upset in the evening.
+Memory loss is only one part; judgment, safety awareness, swallowing, toileting, sleep, and emotional control can all change.
+A resident may still keep strengths, preferences, humor, faith, and long-term skills that deserve respect.

 Behavior Detective Aid